 Where does this study take place?

-The original DNHS study enrolled participants in over 20 participating centers of the Cooperative International Neuromuscular Research Group (CINRG) network.
+The original DNHS study enrolled participants in over 20 participating CINRG centers.
 The new eDNHS study will be offered at participating CINRG and CINRG-affiliated sites around the world.
 More site and study updates are available so be sure to check www.clinicaltrials.gov or the website for the CINRG group: www.cinrgresearch.org for additional information.

 Where can I learn more about this study?

-You can learn more about this study at www.cinrgresearch.org and www.clinicaltrials.gov (NCT00468832).
+You can learn more about this study at www.cinrgresearch.org and www.clinicaltrials.gov (NCT00468832 for the original DNHS).